GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

-= 1.3.0 =
+= 1.2.1 =
-* Feature: Added `Dutch` translation + enabled posibility to translate via Wordpress.org.
+* Translation: Added `Dutch` translation + enabled posibility to translate via Wordpress.org.
 You can help me out!
+* Enhancement: Worksheets now have a title, and of course a `gfexcel_renderer_worksheet_title` hook.

 = Apology =
 With the release of 1.2.0 the download url has been updated to reflect to plugin name.
 This is partly because of the translation.